-Even if you work a full-time job, there may come a point when you realize that earning a little extra money could go a long way in improving your financial situation.
+Even if you work a full-time job, there may come a point when you realize that earning a little extra money could go a long way toward improving your financial situation.

-In fact, according to a recent study, as many as 44 million Americans have an extra job or “side hustle” to make extra money.
-More than a third of them are making more than $500 per month from their side jobs.
+In fact, according to a recent study, nearly half of all working Americans have an extra job or “side hustle” to make extra money.
+More than a third of them are making more than $1,000 per month from their side jobs.

 This leads to a very important question: what is the best way to earn extra money without abandoning your current job?

 With millions of Americans working more than one job, you won’t be alone if you decide to travel down this path.

 The key to success is to find an enjoyable way to make extra money, all without jeopardizing your primary source of income.